The Gosnell Family

 Griffiths John, High St. Newport

-In the 1881 census Thomas is still listed as a glass merchant.
+The 1881 census also shows Thomas as a glass merchant.
 At this time, it is likely that they lived above the store in which Thomas worked.
 On one side of Thomas's shop was a milliner and dressmaker's shop, and next door but one on the other side was an Inn.

 Thomas advertised his glass shop in the Newport Advertiser.
 This is an example from August 22 1868.